 These fellowships are restricted to incoming graduate students who are American citizens and who come from underrepresented groups.
-In 2014-15, one- and two-year awards provide a stipend of \$20,000 over 12 months.
+In 2015-16, one- and two-year awards provide a stipend of \$20,000 over 12 months.
 There are also 3-year awards called Graduate College Distinguished Fellowships that provide \$25,000 over 12 months.
 Students are told the duration of the fellowship when they are notified about receiving it.
-Starting in 2011-12, the Psychology Department adds one additional year of fellowship support for students who are awarded Graduate College Fellowships.
-That additional year of fellowship can be taken whenever a student wishes during their graduate career.